AdobeDocs/commerce-operations.en/help/installation/composer.md

 >[!TIP]
 >
 >You can customize the Admin URI with the `--backend-frontname` option.
-However, we recommend omitting this option and allowing the installation command to automatically generate a random URI.
+However, Adobe recommends omitting this option and allowing the installation command to automatically generate a random URI.
 A random URI is harder for hackers or malicious software to exploit.
 The URI displays in your console when installation is complete.

 >[!TIP]
 >